 What other drugs will affect Comtan?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
+Taking Comtan with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking Comtan with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Comtan, especially:

 This list is not complete.
 Other drugs may interact with entacapone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.